 In order to prepare the Consolidated Financial Statements in accordance with International Financial Reporting Standards as adopted by the EU ('Adopted IFRS'), management is required to make critical judgements.
-Also management makes certain accounting estimates to ascertain the value of assets and liabilities and determine the impact to the income statement.
+Management also makes certain accounting estimates to ascertain the value of assets and liabilities and determine the impact to the income statement.
 Judgements and estimates are based upon the information available at the time, and actual results may differ materially.
-The following critical judgements and, where applicable, estimations have the most significant effect on the amounts recognised in the financial statements.
+The following critical judgements and estimates are sources of uncertainty and as a result have the risk of having a material effect on the amounts recognised in the financial statements.
+The judgments and estimates noted below remain the same as the prior period with the exception of those involving contingencies and loss provisions, structured entities and disposal groups, and discontinued operations, which are no longer seen as critical.
+During the year the CSi group became the sponsor of the CS UK pension plan (UK DB Plan).
+Other than this no new judgements and estimates were entered into during the period.